fcagalj/geo-transformer/README.md

 This module synchrony converts polar coordinates for local coordinate system of known geo position (radar) to Geographic coordinate system.
-Polar coordinates are given as slant range (line of sight distance) from radar to point, azimuthal bearing of the point and actual elevation above mean sea level.
-In Geographic coordinate system point is represented as geodetic latitude and longitude, and altitude relative to WGS 84 elipsoid.
+Polar coordinates are given as slant range (line of sight distance) from radar to point, azimuthal bearing of the point and actual elevation above mean sea level (AML).
+Geographic coordinate system point is represented with geodetic latitude and longitude, and altitude relative to WGS 84 ellipsoid (AML).

-The output can be GeoJSON, KML, or simple lat/lon/altitude CSV.

 ## Math and precision

-All constants are founded in EUROCONTROL's "ASTERIX Category 17 Coordinate Transformations" specification.
+All constants regarding WGS84 ellipsoid standards follow EUROCONTROL's "ASTERIX Category 17 Coordinate Transformations" specification.

 ## Installation